sigma-s/100-Days-of-Code/log.md

 **Today's Progress**: Used JavaScript and the DOM tutorials to create webpages with various functionality.
 Completed CSS Selectors exercise in Udemy's Web Development Bootcamp course.

-**Thoughts:**  Going off of DevTips' tutorials (https://www.youtube.com/watch?v=hM9h1wN4rfU), I created a webpage that changes colors as you move the mouse around the page as well as a page that changes colors as the time changes.
+**Thoughts:**  Going off of [DevTips' tutorials](https://www.youtube.com/watch?v=hM9h1wN4rfU), I created a webpage that changes colors as you move the mouse around the page as well as a page that changes colors as the time changes.
 This was all pure JavaScript and still very confusing as the moment.
 This was recommended to prep for Sunday's Free Code Camp meetup, so I at least have been introduced to these concepts.
 After a few days away from Udemy, I got back to those lessons and completed the CSS Selectors exercise.
 I feel like I have a pretty good early understanding of CSS, and I continue to be impressed with each new thing that I learn it can do.

 **Link to tweet:** [MightyJoeW Day 14](https://twitter.com/MightyJoeW/status/831675551203078144)